Risk Reduction Strategies

 - Speak out.
 Don’t allow others to make jokes about sexual assault, or derogatory comments which condone violence

 - Support friends, family members and partners who have been assaulted.
 Listen to them and let them know about available resources.
-Contact the Sexual Assault Specialist at 217-581-3413.
+Contact the Campus Confidential Advisor at 217-581-3413.

 Warning Signs of a Potential Perpetrator of Sexual